Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Public-Private paths in French elite civil servants

-Many social scientists have early insisted on the usefulness of adopting a comparative point of view when describing civil servants populations and public-private paths \citep{charle_pantouflage_1987}.
-We are able with our method to describe the heterogeneity of public-private paths across the State and how they interact with gender.
+We now move to an even larger population, and consider all top French civil servants ($N=5479$ individuals).
+Our method and data allow us to describe the heterogeneity of public-private paths across the State and how they interact with gender.